atifqdr/NightLight/README.md

 # NightLight
-Dashboard based on flex-horseshoe-card, Google Dark Theme and Big Number Card
+Lovelace dashboard based on flex-horseshoe-card, Google Dark Theme and Big Number Card.
+The view is made up of nested horizontal and vertical stacks.

+Dashboard: extract from raw configuration editor!
+You can pin your own sensors!

 Pre-reqs: